neotidevofficial/mofh-bootstrap-login/README.md

-# MOFH Boostrap Login Templates
+# MOFH Bootstrap Login Templates
 Bootstrap login and signup templates for MyOwnFreeHost

 ## How to install and configure?